SYK-08/nuttx/README.md

 that board. `<arch-name>` and `<chip-name>` refer to characteristics of the MCU used on the board: `<arch-name>` is the CPU architecture implemented by the MCU; `<chip-name>` identifies the MCU chip family.
-Only a few steps are required to instantiate a NuttX configuration, but to make the configuration even easier there are scripts available in the tools/ sub-directory combines those simple steps into one command.
+Only a few steps are required to instantiate a NuttX configuration but to make the configuration even easier if there are scripts available in the tools/ sub-directory combines those simple steps into one command.

 There is one tool for use with any Bash-like shell that does configuration